 Lost Your Job?
-Make Sure To Do These Things
+Here’s What To Do Next

 When John L., a sales manager, suddenly lost his job when his company downsized because of the COVID-19 pandemic, he felt the world was crashing down on him.
 “I was afraid that I couldn’t support my family,” says the father of two young kids.
 “And it’s hard to find a sales job in this kind of economy since many companies are freeze-hiring.”